Ch00k/uvicorn/docs/settings.md

 ## Development

 * `--reload` - Enable auto-reload.
+By default the current working directory is watched, but the behavior can be customized with `--reload-dir` option.
+* `--reload-dir <path>` - Specify which directories to watch for python file changes.
+May be used multiple times (for example, to watch both the current working directory, and another directory).
+If unused, then by default the whole current working directory will be watched.
+If you are running programmatically use `reload_dirs=[]` and pass a list of strings.

 Uvicorn supports two versions of auto-reloading behavior enabled by this option.
 There are important differences between them.
-* `--reload-dir <path>` - Specify which directories to watch for python file changes.
-May be used multiple times.
-If unused, then by default the whole current directory will be watched.
-If you are running programmatically use `reload_dirs=[]` and pass a list of strings.

 ### Reloading without watchfiles